2015 Call for Proposals

 Applicants will indicate during the abstract submittal process that they wish to apply for an award.

 Note that if you are part of a symposium and are applying for a travel award, you should inform your chair as to the award for which you are applying.
-Please note that travel award recipients are required to arrive on the day before the conference starts to ensure that they are present for the entire conference and are expected to leave no earlier than Friday afternoon.
+Please note that travel award recipients are required to arrive on Mar.
+31, 2015, the day before the conference starts, to ensure that they are present for the entire conference and are expected to leave no earlier than Friday afternoon, Apr.
+3, 2015.
 Award winners incur the travel expenses up front (airfare, hotel, parking, meals, etc.) and are reimbursed after the conference, upon providing original receipts.

-An Executive Committee member does not judge an abstract submitted by someone within their institution.
+An Executive Committee member does not judge an abstract submitted by someone with whom they have a relationship (e.g. advisor, colleague, former mentor, etc.)

 Each abstract will be ranked using the NIH scoring system of 1 to 9: